logstash-plugins/logstash-mixin-ecs_compatibility_support/README.md

     end
     ~~~

+3. Use the `ecs_compatibility?` method, which will reflect the user's desired
+   ECS-Compatibility mode after the plugin has been sent `#config_init`; your
-3. Use the `@ecs_compatibility` value; your plugin does not need to know whether
+   plugin does not need to know whether the user specified it in their plugin
-   this config option was provided by Logstash core or by this gem.
+   config or its value was provided by Logstash.

     ~~~ ruby
       def register
-        if @ecs_compatibility
+        if ecs_compatibility?
           # ...
         else
           # ...